 - 1/2 cup frozen pineapple (or 2 clementines; Note 1)

 - 1/2 large banana (about 1/2 cup)

-The night before making your smoothie, remove the peel on a RIPE banana and cut into coins.
-Place the coins in an airtight freezer bag and place in the freezer.
+The night before making your smoothie, remove the peel on a ripe banana and cut into coins.
+Put the coins in an airtight freezer bag and place in the freezer.